ibm-cloud-docs/schematics/cli-reference.md

 Delete a job for a {{site.data.keyword.bpshort}} action.
 {: shortdesc}

 You cannot delete or stop a running job.
-To make changes to your action, wait for the job to complete, then check or run your action again.
+To remove a job, you must wait for the job to complete.
 {: note}

 **Syntax**